dtg01100/query-runner/README.md

 2. Make it executable: `chmod +x query_runner`
 3. Create a drivers directory: `mkdir drivers`
 4. Download appropriate JDBC drivers and place them in the `drivers/` directory

+**Note**: The script automatically downloads a standalone JDK (Java 21) if Java is not available on your system.
+The JDK is cached in `~/.query_runner/cache/jdk/` for future use.

 ### JDBC Drivers Download